 Includes Dinner

 This morning’s guided tour of Lima starts at the ancient ceremonial centre of Huaca Pucllana, built centuries before the arrival of the Spanish.
 In the historic centre, we’ll stroll around the main square, Plaza de Armas, where we’ll admire some of the best architecture in the city and maybe in all of Peru.
-We’ll also visit Lima Cathedral and Santo Domingo convent and its extensive monastery.
+We will also visit Lima Cathedral and Santo Domingo convent and its extensive monastery.
 Our final visit of the morning will be to Manos del Peru, a family owned and operated knitwear company that designs and produces exclusive and ethically sound collections for renowned brands both in Peru and overseas.
 Manos del Peru partner with talented local artisans who work using ancient techniques passed down through the generations.
 In this way, the artisans can transform the lives of their communities and families, using their handiworks as a bridge to economic independence.
-This afternoon we’ll enjoy our first workshop with our expert.
+This afternoon we will enjoy our first workshop with our expert.

 Includes Breakfast